vimotest/mps-alfi/README.md

 - All other dependencies will be installed by Gradle
 - To start JetBrains MPS, just run `./gradlew openProjectInMps`
   - If it is the first time or you cleaned your build folder, this will download and install MPS and all required plugins
-- Execute `./gradlew packageStandardModelLibrary` such that the StandardModelLibrary stubs are correctly integrated
 - For other available gradle tasks see the output of `./gradlew tasks`

 # Benefits